dev-minds/gitops-in-action-iac-multiple-apps-fluxcd/README.md

 cd flux-controller/
 ```

-Run below commands from the flux-controller repo
+Run below commands from the flux-controller repo to add sources that will be managed by fluxcd
 ```ruby
 flux create source git ncloud-gblog-proj-source --url https://github.com/timonyia/ncloud-gblog-proj.git --branch master --interval 30s --export | tee apps/ncloud-gblog-proj-source.yaml flux create kustomization ncloud-gblog-proj-source --source ncloud-gblog-proj-source --path "./deployment/flux-kustomizer" --prune true --validation client --interval 10m --export | tee -a apps/ncloud-gblog-proj-source.yaml
 ```

 Above command essentially creates|generates and merges a new `manifest file` for your sources and kusmtomization components.
-Push this new file to the flux management repo
+Push this new file(s) to the flux management repo in the ./app path
 ```ruby
 git add --all ; git -am "sources and kustomization components added" ; git push origin master
 ```